moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare_sdk.md

 ## Installation

-The PyFlare module is compatible with DataOS-native Jupyter Notebooks and can also be utilized in various Python programs across different environments, provided that the necessary JAR files are incorporated.
+The PyFlare module is compatible with DataOS-native [Jupyter Notebooks](../interfaces/notebook.md) and can also be utilized in various Python programs across different environments, provided that the necessary JAR files are incorporated.

 <aside class = "callout">
-🗣 If you are using DataOS-native Jupyter Notebooks, you can skip the installation part and directly navigate to the <a href="#getting-started">Getting Started</a> section as the JAR files and modules are included automatically as part of the environment setup.
+🗣 If you are using DataOS-native Jupyter Notebooks or Python environment, you can skip the installation part and directly navigate to the <a href="#getting-started">Getting Started</a> section as the JAR files and modules are included automatically as part of the environment setup.
 </aside>

 ### **Prerequisites**